Bolivia - Country Commercial Guide

 Leading Sub-Sectors

 The best sales prospects are with hydrocarbons: natural gas-related machinery, equipment, and production.
 Several U.S. companies have been successful selling supporting machinery and equipment to Bolivia.
-The best sales prospects in the electricity subsector include machinery (mainly thermo and hydro turbines), equipment, and other technology for thermoelectric and hydroelectric projects.
+The likely best sales prospects in the electricity subsector include machinery (mainly thermo and hydro turbines), equipment, and other technology for thermoelectric and hydroelectric projects.
 Products related to renewables, including solar and wind, may also find a market in Bolivia.

 Opportunities

 The decline of Bolivia’s proven natural gas reserves may present several investment opportunities for foreign firms since the government needs to demonstrate that it can fulfill current export contracts and meet increasing domestic demand.
 After 30 years of being a hydrocarbon exporting country, Bolivia became a net importer of fuel as of April 2022.
 Higher fuel prices and a decade of reduced exploration and production of natural gas are factors to this deficit.
-Among the opportunities are the areas of exploration, drilling, and natural gas production.
-Exploration and drilling for natural gas has been a stated government priority since 2011.
-Exploration is especially important for the government.
+Future opportunities may be found in the areas of exploration, drilling, and natural gas production.
+Exploration and drilling for natural gas has been a stated government priority since 2011, and exploration remains especially important for the government.

 Bolivia seeks to take advantage of surging international natural gas prices but has struggled to meet its commitments for natural gas exports.
-Bolivia renegotiated with Argentina on April 7 to capture a higher price (still below the market price) and doubled its export commitment during winter months, agreeing to export 14 million cubic meters per day.
-However, to meet this commitment Bolivia will need to renegotiate its current supply contract with Petrobras to decrease exports to Brazil, contracted currently at 20 million cubic meters per day.

-Bolivia currently has over a dozen electricity generation projects (hydroelectric, solar, combined cycle, and geothermic) and transmission line projects underway and over 30 projects under study, including the construction of two biomass power plants.
+As a result, Argentina announced that by the end of 2024 it will cease importing natural gas from Bolivia.
+Bolivia’s contract with Brazil ends in 2026; however, negotiations are underway to extend import agreements and perhaps encourage more investment.
+Bolivia currently has over a dozen electricity generation projects (hydroelectric, solar, combined cycle, and geothermic) and transmission line projects in progress and over 30 projects under study, including the construction of two biomass power plants.
 Bolivia plans to invest billions towards expanding its electric grid through 2025.
-The energy plan would bring electricity to more rural areas and generate more electricity to meet domestic demand and increase export capacity.
+This energy plan would bring electricity to more rural areas and generate more electricity to meet domestic demand and increase export capacity.
 Tenders for the provision of machines and supplies for current and future government energy projects are opportunities on which to capitalize.

 Resources